CORVALLIS POLICE CADETS MISSION

 Applicants must meet all of the following requirements at the time of application:

-- Be at least 16 years of age, but not more than 20 years old
+- Be at least 16 years of age, but not older than 21 years old

 - If under 18, applicant will need parental consent